The steps of the purchase

 If the seller is a professional, he will issue an invoice.
 VAT in Spain is 21%.

-Transactions between professionals who are registered asintra-community operators and those in which thebuyer is not from EU are exempt from VAT.
+Transactions between professionals who are registered asintra-community operators and those in which thebuyer is not from EU is exempt from VAT.

 No owner will allow a horse to leave their facility until he has been paid in full.